 Evernote has almost twenty years of development behind it, while Scrintal is going to be launched in 2022.
 Despite this, the Scrintal team, with both innovation and community feedback, has created a platform with capabilities on par with Evernote.

-Evernote does allow for embedding videos and PDFs into notes, allowing you to type while watching and reading; you can even annotate PDFs, a feature that Scrintal does not yet have.
+Evernote does allow for embedding videos and PDFs into notes, allowing you to type while watching and reading; you can even annotate PDFs.
 But given that it can only display one note at a time, the size of a PDF display can make it difficult to write notes while reading, a problem that isn’t present with Scrintal given its floating tab and floating notes feature.

 This is also true for backlinks, which in Evernote take a user to a completely new note while in Scrintal, take them to a new floating note alongside the previous one.
 These notes can also be dragged around the page as required.